Today's Articles

 Bakers Keyboard Lounge in Detroit Opens

-Soon Baker was booking Fats Waller, Meade Lux Lewis, Errol Garner, Art Tatum, Tommy Flanagan, and George Shearing, and others.
+Soon Baker was booking Fats Waller, Meade Lux Lewis, Errol Garner, Art Tatum, Tommy Flanagan, and George Shearing, among others.
 Baker's Keyboard Lounge became a main link in the American jazz circuit.
 Its swinging atmosphere was centered on the 7-foot Steinway piano that Art Tatum picked out in New York and had shipped to the club.
 Next, he installed Italian tile with the highest acoustic rating in the world, the walls were lined with flannel, and artist Harry Carew painted murals around the walls.
 Also, the club's trademark was the piano-shaped bar with mock piano keys swirling around its edges.

 New Poem Each Day